SemClone/osslili/README.md

 # semantic-copycat-oslili

-A powerful, accurate, and fast tool for generating legal attribution notices from software packages.
+A powerful, accurate, and fast tool for identifying licenses and copyright information in local source code.
 Perfect for open source compliance, license auditing, and SBOM generation.

 ## What It Does

-`semantic-copycat-oslili` automatically analyzes software packages to extract:
+`semantic-copycat-oslili` automatically analyzes local source code to extract:
-- **License information** - Detects and identifies licenses with 97%+ accuracy
+- **License information** - Detects and identifies SPDX licenses with 97%+ accuracy using regex and fuzzy hashing
 - **Copyright statements** - Intelligently extracts copyright holders and years
 - **Attribution notices** - Generates legally compliant attribution documentation

-The tool processes packages from various sources (PyPI, npm, local directories) and outputs attribution data in multiple formats suitable for compliance documentation, SBOMs, and legal notices.
+The tool scans local directories and files, identifying license files and extracting copyright information, then outputs attribution data in multiple formats suitable for compliance documentation, SBOMs, and legal notices.

 ### Why Use This Tool?